My blog traffic sucks. Have you ever said that to yourself? If so, you’re not alone.

-The whole point in having a blog is having traffic.
+The whole point in having a blog is having traffic: lots of it.
 I would say you want it looking like Los Angeles during rush hour.
-But you may be saying “My blog traffic sucks,” and you are trying to figure out what to do about it.
+But if your blog is more like a desolate country road at 2 a.m. in the morning, I can offer you some help.

 Tip #1: It Is About Helping Your Readers, Not Helping Yourself